-To generate the question-aware segment vector for the segment in the input document that contains the text span, the model then determines a respective attended vector for each segment token that accounts for the similarity of the segment token to the question tokens as reflected by the similarity scores and determines the question-aware segment vector from the attended vectors for the segment tokens.
+To generate the question-aware segment vector for the segment in the input document that contains the text span.
+The model then determines a respective attended vector for each segment token.
+That would account for the similarity of the segment token to the question tokens as reflected by the similarity scores.
+It can then determine the question-aware segment vector from the attended vectors for the segment tokens.

-To determine the segment-aware question vector for the question, the model determines a respective attended vector for each question token that measures the similarity of the question token to the segment tokens as reflected by the similarity scores and determines the segment-aware question vector from the attended vectors for the question tokens.
+To determine the segment-aware question vector for the question, the model determines a respective attended vector for each question token that measures the similarity of the question token to the segment tokens as reflected by the similarity scores.
+It then determines the segment-aware question vector from the attended vectors for the question tokens.

-In particular, to generate the question-aware segment vector, each original segment embedding vector and its corresponding attended vector are concatenated and passed through another feed-forward net.
-The representations generated by which are summed to get the question-aware segment vector.
+In particular, to generate the question-aware segment vector, each original segment embedding vector and its corresponding attended vector went through concatenation and passed through another feed-forward net.
+The representations get added up to get the question-aware segment vector.

-Each original question embedding vector and its corresponding attended vector are concatenated and passed through this feed-forward net.
-The representations generated by which are summed to get the segment-aware question vector.
+Each original question embedding vector and its corresponding attended vector goes through concatenation and pass-through this feed-forward net.
+The representations get added together to get the segment-aware question vector.

-While not used during inference, during training, the model is also configured to generate a score for the text span that, like the final score, measures how well the unique text span answers the question.
+While not used during inference, the model is also configured to generate a score for the text span during training.
+Like the final score, which measures how well the unique text span answers the question.

 In particular, the model can generate the score by processing the second numeric representation of the text span through another linear prediction layer.

-Level 3 includes an aggregating many mentions model that receives the second numeric representations of the candidate answer spans and aggregates information from all the candidate answer spans which occur many times throughout the document based on the second numeric representations.
+Level 3 includes an aggregating many mentions model that receives the second numeric representations of the candidate answer spans and aggregates information from all the candidate answer spans.
+Those occur many times throughout the document based on the second numeric representation.

-In particular, for each unique question span, the model processes the second numeric representations for each of the text spans that correspond to the unique text span using another feedforward neural network to generate a respective transformed numeric representation for each of the text spans.
+In particular, for each unique question span, the model processes the second numeric representations for each of the text spans that correspond to the unique text span.
+It uses another feedforward neural network to generate a transformed numeric representation for each text span.

 The model then determines the total representation for the unique text span by summing the transformed numeric representations of the candidate text spans corresponding to the unique text span.

-The model then generates the final score for the unique text span by processing the total representation of the unique text span through another linear prediction layer.
+Then the model generates the final score for the unique text span by processing the total representation of the unique text span through another linear prediction layer.

-While the architectures of the various feed-forward neural networks and the various linear projection layers employed by the models are generally the same, each feed-forward neural network and linear projection layer generally have different parameter values from each other neural network or projection layer.
+The architectures of the various feed-forward neural networks and the various linear projection layers employed by the models are generally the same.
+Each feed-forward neural network and linear projection layer generally has different parameter values from each other neural network or projection layer.